Daniel-Uhr/pydrlpdid/README.md

 # pydrlpdid 0.7.2

-`pydrlpdid` implements the local semiparametric estimators developed in *Doubly Robust Local Projections Difference-in-Differences: Staggered Adoption and Treatment Switching*.
+`pydrlpdid` implements the local semiparametric estimators developed in *Doubly Robust Local Projections Difference-in-Differences: Staggered Adoption and Sustained Switch-Ins*.

 Version 0.7.2 deliberately exposes a small formal API.
 The five estimator identities in `DRLPDID` use the same horizon-specific supported event stack: